-The objective of the proposal is to authorise, pursuant to Article 2(1) TFEU, the negotiation of a bilateral agreement between France and Algeria on matters pertaining to judicial cooperation in civil and commercial matters, which fall within the EU exclusive external competence.
-Consequently, the proposed Decision of the European Parliament and of the Council does not go beyond what is necessary to achieve this objective.
+The objective of the proposal is to authorise, pursuant to Article 2(1) TFEU, the negotiation of a bilateral agreement between France and Algeria on matters pertaining to judicial cooperation in family law matters, which fall within the EU exclusive external competence.
+Consequently, the proposed Council Decision does not go beyond what is necessary to achieve this objective.